 Welcome to the Cognitive Data Science (CoDS) Group at the Computer Science and Software Engineering department at Concordia University.
-CoDS focuses on developing Cognitive Data Science Platforms for federated and big datasets to help the scientific community to discover and learn from each other’s work automatically.
+CoDS focuses on developing systems for Linked Data Science on federated and big datasets.
+We aim to integrate our systems into existing data science platforms to support cognitive data science, where the scientific community can automatically discover and learn about each other’s work.
 The broad areas of research in the group include knowledge graphs, parallel/distributed systems, data management, and graph neural networks.

 The Research Program and Objectives